Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Model and Theory

 to satisfy the particle-hole symmetry with $\mathcal{P}=\tau_y\sigma_y \mathcal{K}$ where $\mathcal{K}$ is the complex conjugation.
 Here, the Pauli matrices $\sigma_i$ and $\tau_i$ act on the spin and particle-hole degrees of freedom, respectively, and $m^*$ is the effective mass of the SM nanowire, $\alpha$ is the spin-orbit coupling strength, $\mu$ is the chemical potential, $V_Z$ is the Zeeman field strength, and $\Delta$ is the induced superconducting gap.
-Unless otherwise specified, we choose the parameters $m^*=0.1519 m_e$ ($m_e$ is the electron rest mass), $\alpha=0.5$ eV\AA{}, $\mu=1$ meV, $\Delta=0.2$ meV, which are typical for InAs/Al SM-SC hybrid nanowire systems,~\cite{microsoftquantum2023inasal,aghaee2025interferometric} leading to a topological phase transition at $V_Z= \sqrt{\mu^2+\Delta^2}=1.02$ meV and the minimal superconducting coherence length $\xi_{\min}\approx0.78~\mu$m at $V_Z=0$ (where the SC gap is the largest) in the pristine limit (i.e., $H_{\text{dis}}=0$).
-The Hamiltonian in Eq.~\eqref{eq:H} is then numerically diagonalized through the finite difference method on a discretized 1D lattice with a fictitious lattice spacing $a=10$ nm.
+Unless otherwise specified, we choose the parameters $m^*=0.1519 m_e$ ($m_e$ is the electron rest mass), $\alpha=0.5$ eV\AA{}, $\mu=1$ meV, $\Delta=0.2$ meV, which are typical for InAs/Al SM-SC hybrid nanowire systems,~\cite{microsoftquantum2023inasal,aghaee2025interferometric} leading to a topological phase transition at $V_Z= \sqrt{\mu^2+\Delta^2}=1.02$ meV and the minimal superconducting coherence length $\xi_{\min}\approx0.78~\mu$m at $V_Z=0$ (where the SC gap is the largest) in the pristine limit (i.e., $H_{\text{dis}}=0$). {(See Appendix~\ref{app:coherence_length} for the calculation of the coherence length.)} The Hamiltonian in {Eq.~\eqref{eq:hatH}} is then numerically diagonalized through the finite difference method on a discretized 1D lattice with a fictitious lattice spacing $a=10$ nm.
 We consider a phenomenological non-magnetic disorder potential $V(x)$ in the SM due to random impurities, modeled as a Gaussian random potential with zero mean and standard deviation $\sigma$, i.e., $\expval{V(x)V(x')}= \sigma^2\delta(x-x')a$.
 Thus, the discretization scale $a$ should be taken as the disorder correlation length which is a reasonable estimate for the expected screened Coulomb disorder in the nanowire.
 Here, $\sigma$ is the disorder strength characterizing the random disorder in the sample.
+We note that the model defined by Eq.~\eqref{eq:hatH} is equivalent to the modeling used by Microsoft in its recent breakthrough Majorana nanowire experiment including the single-band occupancy aspect.~\cite{microsoftquantum2023inasal} We do not, however, make any effort to connect our work quantitatively to the experimental measurements because most of the relevant experimental parameters entering Eq.~\eqref{eq:hatH} are unknown (e.g. effective mass, Land\'e $g$-factor, Rashba spin-orbit coupling, and disorder).